nitrobang/GmailReply/README.md

 * The program will automatically check for new unread emails.
 * Responses to emails will be crafted based on the message defined in the .env file.
-* After responding, the emails will be organized and moved to a pre-defined label called "Vacation Mail."
+* After responding, the emails will be organized and moved to a pre-defined label called "OOO"

 ### Notes for Users